Sleighs/chat-plus/README.md

 ChatPlus is available in the Chrome Web Store.
 Check out the [ChatPlus for Rumble](https://chrome.google.com/webstore/detail/chatplus-for-rumble/odlcomopigapcpmlpmmmhlhegajembio?hl=en&authuser=0) extension page.

-### Manual Install

-Alternatively, you can download the package zip file and install it in Chrome Extensions management tab.

-- Download the ChatPlus zip file [here](https://drive.google.com/file/d/1xTPPrstPHLjcUy1nohkgl78nkFimnww4/view?usp=sharing) from Google Drive or download this repository by clicking "Code" then "Download Zip".
-- Unzip the zip file.
-- Go to the Chrome Extensions page by entering "chrome://extensions" in the Chrome url box, or by clicking the extensions icon in the Chrome browser and selecting "Manage Extensions".
-- From the extensions page, turn on "Developer Mode", click "Load unpacked", then select the unzipped folder.
-- Once installed, you will see the extension icon among your browser's extensions.

 ## Usage

 Access the options menu by clicking the extension icon in the browser toolbar.